Christoph16478/iq/iq_python.md

 __Set Types:__

-Currently, Python has two built-in set types - set and frozenset. set type is mutable and supports methods like add() and remove(). frozenset type is immutable and can't be modified after creation.
+Currently, Python has two built-in set types - set and frozenset.
+Set type is mutable and supports methods like add() and remove().
+Frozenset type is immutable and can't be modified after creation.

 | Class Name | Description | Examples |
 | ---------- | ----------- | -------- |
 | set | Mutable unordered collection of distinct hashable objects. | ```myset = {"apple", "banana", "cherry"}``` |
 | frozenset | Immutable collection of distinct hashable objects. | ```frozenset(["apple", "banana", "cherry"])``` |

-Note: set is mutable and thus cannot be used as key for a dictionary.
+NOTE: set is mutable and thus cannot be used as key for a dictionary.
 On the other hand, frozenset is immutable and thus, hashable, and can be used as a dictionary key or as an element of another set.

 __Modules:__